Fannon/u-he-preset-randomizer/README.md

 ### CLI Arguments

 * `--synth`: Choose the u-he synth.
 Not all synths have been tested, but the randomizer tries to be generic.
 The name must match the folder name convention of u-he.
 E.g. `Diva`, `Hive`, `ZebraHZ`.
-* `--amount`: How many presets to generate
+* `--amount`: How many presets to generate.
+Positive integer number.
-* `--preset`: If given, an existing preset will be used as a based and randomized by `--randomness` ratio
+* `--preset`: If given, an existing preset will be used as a based and randomized by `--randomness` ratio.
-* `--randomness`: Amount of randomness (in percentage) to apply, when randomizing or merging existing presets.
+* `--randomness`: Amount of randomness (in percentage) to apply, when randomizing existing presets.
 Value needs to be between 0 and 100.
+* `--merge`: Can be provided multiple times, for each preset that should be part of the merging.
+Ratio between merged presets is random and NOT driven by the `--randomness` parameter.
 * `--debug`: Enables some optional debug logging and file exporting

 ## Developer Guide